f3d-app/f3d-docker-images/README.md

-# F3D CI Docker setup
+# F3D Docker images for CI

-A Dockerfile and automatic workflow to generate a docker image used by all F3D CI.
+A collection of Dockerfile used by F3D differents continuous integrations.

 # License